 support is actively sought from other agencies as needed (eg the local authority and regional broadband grid, UK Safer Internet Centre helpline) in dealing with e-safety issues

-parents / carers are specifically informed of e-safety incidents involving young people for whom they are responsible.
+parents / carers are specifically informed of online-safety incidents involving young people for whom they are responsible.

 We will contact the Police if one of our staff or pupils receives online communication that we consider is particularly disturbing or breaks the law

-This policy was reviewed in 2014.
+Review This policy was reviewed in 2017.
 It will be reviewed in 3 years time, or earlier if necessary.
 Appendixes: